Structure

 How We Work

-We are entirely student funded, as each U of T student pays a refundable fee as part of their incidental fees.
-The membership fees cover ALL of our operating costs.
-OPIRG Toronto is also open to all community members who want to work around social justice issues.
-Membership costs $5.00 and allows you to vote at our Annual General Meeting.
+We are funded through membership fees including through independant student levies with University of Toronto students who pay a refundable fee as part of their incidental fees.
+OPIRG Toronto is a hybrid organization in that we work with both students and community members, we recognize the value that these partnerships offer and so membership is also open to all community members who want to work around social justice issues.
 You do not need to be a member to volunteer.
-We welcome all volunteers to use our resources, including our computers, fax machine, job/housing board and more.
+We welcome all volunteers to use our resources, including our computers, job/housing board and more.
 If you would like more information about membership, OPIRG Toronto structure or current happenings, please do not hesitate to call or email the office.

 Provincial PIRG